Skip to content

 • Nested Data Structures: Authorization failures occur in specific nested fields or array elements within larger response objects

-• Pattern-Based Detection: Specific data values, identifiers, or text patterns must be validated for cross-user isolation
+• Pattern-Based Detection: Specific data values, identifiers, or text patterns must be validated for isolation across tenants or privilege boundaries

 Detector Extensibility: